 Life Sciences ‚Made in Austria’ – successfully linked research and practice

 The fight against cancer is one of the major challenges of our times.
 However, recent studies fortunately offer hope, especially with regard to the chances of survival.
 Without doubt, one reason for these positive perspectives is the intense research being carried out.
 Austria is making a valuable contribution and has been carrying out internationally acclaimed cancer research for a long time.
-The underlying recipe for success is the close intermeshing of this scientific research with practical treatment.
+The underlying recipe for success is the close intermeshing of this scientific life sciences research with practical treatment.

 Strong research centers with international appeal